scy/tle/everywhere/meta/launch.md

 If you're among the people I know personally, chances are I've already told you about my plan to move into some kind of mobile home.
 I've not quite decided whether that's going to be a trailer, motorhome or even a container, but _that_ I'm gonna do it is pretty much certain.

-However, there's still a huge amount of open questions: organizational, financial, legal ones--and in addition to these there are mundane ones like "am I _able_ to to that" and "is it going to make me _happy_".
+However, there's still a huge amount of open questions: organizational, financial, legal ones--and in addition to these there are mundane ones like "am I _able_ to do that" and "is it going to make me _happy_".
 Generally, I'm the kind of guy who figures out these things by himself and then simply _does_ them--but in this case, the decision is going to influence my live for a number of years.
 And, above that, most likely cost a pretty penny as well.